15 SMART Goals Examples for Kids

 “I will get an A in Science class this year so one day I can help find cures for chronic diseases.
 I will do this by reviewing my material for 30 minutes every night and meeting with my teacher as needed.”

-S: This child will be spending extra time on his Science homework and projects in order to end the year with an A, which will then set him up to continue to be successful in Science class as he advances.
+S: This child will be spending extra time on his Science homework and projects to end the year with an A, which will then set him up to continue to be successful in Science class as he advances.

 T: The deadline for this goal is the end of the year.